-As allowed by state law, the district has identified two directory information lists-one for school-sponsored purposes and a second for all other requests.
-For district publications and announcements, the district has designated the following as directory information: student name; address; telephone listing; electronic mailing address; photograph; date of birth; major field of study; degrees, honors, and awards received, dates of attendance; grade level; most recent educational institution attended; participation in officially recognized activities and sports; weight and height of members of athletic teams; enrollment status; and student identification numbers or identifiers that cannot be used alone to gain access to electronic education records.
+As allowed by state law, the district has identified two directory information lists -one for school-sponsored purposes and a second for all other requests.
+For district publications and announcements, the district has designated the following as directory information: your child's name; address; telephone listing; electronic mail address; photograph; date of birth; major field of study; degrees; honors and awards received; dates of attendance; grade level; most recent educational institution attended; participation in officially activities and sports; weight and height of athletic teams; enrollment status; and student identification numbers or identifiers that cannot be used alone to gain access to electronic education records.
 If a parent does not object to the use of his or her child's information for these school-sponsored purposes, the school will not ask permission each time the district wants to use the information for these purposes.

-For all other purposes, the district has identified the following as directory information student name, address, telephone listing, electronic mail address, and grade level.
+For all other purposes, the district has identified the following as directory information: student's name; address; telephone listing; e-mail address; and grade level.
+If you do not object to the use of your child's information for these purposes, the school must release this information when the school receives a request from an outside entity or individual.
 If a parent does not object to the use of the student's information for these purposes, the school must release this information when requested by an outside entity or individual.

-Note: Review Authorized Inspection and Use of Student Records on page 14.
+Note: Review Authorized Inspection and Use of Student Records on page 17.